Supply chain disruptions are widespread across international shipping.

 Work stoppages, overtime bans and overall industrial disharmony caused tremendous amounts of backlog, with the inevitable result being delays and congestion.

-Although negotiations between unions and stevedores were finalised earlier in the year, industrial instability remains a pressing issue.
+Although negotiations between unions and stevedores were finalised earlier in the year, we have continued to see union strikes.
+Specifically, the industry has experienced a range of strikes at Patrick Terminals across Australia.

 Additional port surcharges